AmericanCouncils/Mutate/README.md

 If you are using the library as a component in another framework or plugin, then there isn't much to set up.
 The Mutate code is organized according to PSR-0 standards, so its namespace (`AC\Mutate`) can be registered however you handle autoloading in your framework of choice.

-On the other hand, if you want to use Mutate as a stand-alone app for transcoding files via the command-line, some dependencies are required.
+On the other hand, if you want to use Mutate as a stand-alone application for transcoding files via the command-line, some dependencies are required.
 You can easily install these dependencies by running the install script included in `/bin` or manually running [Composer](http://packagist.org/) from the Mutate root.
 See below:

-	# go to Mutate root
+	# go to Mutate root (the directory where this file is located)
 	$> cd /path/to/mutate_root

 	$> php bin/install